Reactions to the 2019–2020 Hong Kong protests: Government

-On 6 August, following a citywide general strike and intense conflicts in various neighbourhoods in Hong Kong, Carrie Lam warned that the protesters are dragging Hong Kong to a "point of no return", and "gambling with the lives of 7 million people".
-She suggested that no concession would be made and the protests were no longer about the extradition bill or her poor governance and were about challenging China's sovereignty and damaging "one country, two systems" as the protesters chanted the slogan "liberate Hong Kong, the revolution of our times".
+On 6 August, following a citywide general strike and intense conflicts in various neighbourhoods in Hong Kong, Carrie Lam warned that the protesters were dragging Hong Kong to a "point of no return", and "gambling with the lives of 7 million people".
+She suggested that no concession would be made and that the protests no longer concerned the extradition bill or her poor governance, and were instead about challenging China's sovereignty and damaging "one country, two systems", seeing that protesters had chanted the slogan "liberate Hong Kong, the revolution of our times".
 Lam also announced that the Force would hold daily press conferences.
-On 9 August, when describing the protesters, she said a "small minority of people... [don't] mind destroying Hong Kong" and that they had "no stake in society."
-Lam added that her cabinet would begin focusing on improving the city's economy and preparing measures to help the businesses in Hong Kong, and warned of an upcoming economic downturn.
+On 9 August, when describing the protesters, she said that a "small minority of people... [don't] mind destroying Hong Kong" and that they had "no stake in society".
+Lam added that her cabinet would begin focusing on improving the city's economy and preparing measures to help the businesses in Hong Kong, while warning of an upcoming economic downturn.

 Following a rally that was attended by more than 1.7 million people, Carrie Lam announced that she would create platforms for dialogue but continued to reject the five core demands.
-She also invited politicians including Henry Tang, Anthony Cheung, university principals including Stephen Cheung, Roland Chin, professior Yuen Kwok-yung and more to help build the platform.
-However, lawmaker Kenneth Leung suggested that protesters and academics were sceptical of this platform because they felt that whoever was building the platform may not be representative, and that protesters had articulated the five core demands clearly already.
+She also invited politicians including Henry Tang, Anthony Cheung, university principals including Stephen Cheung, Roland Chin, professor Yuen Kwok-yung and more to help build the platform, however, lawmaker Kenneth Leung suggested that protesters and academics were sceptical of this platform because they felt that whoever was building the platform may not be representative, and that protesters had articulated the five core demands clearly already.

-On 2 September, Reuters received a leaked audio recording in which Carrie Lam admitted that she had "very limited" room to manoeuvre between the Central People's Government and Hong Kong, and that she would quit, if she had a choice.
-However, the next day she told the media that she had never tendered her resignation.
+On 2 September, Reuters received a leaked audio recording in which Carrie Lam admitted that she had "very limited" room to manoeuvre between the Central People's Government and Hong Kong, and that she would quit if she had a choice.
+The next day she told the media that she had never tendered her resignation.

-On 4 September, Carrie Lam announced that she would formally withdraw the extradition bill, and introduce measures such as introducing new members to the Independent Police Complaints Council, engaging in dialogue in a community level, and inviting academics to evaluate the deep-rooted problems of Hong Kong.
+On 4 September, Carrie Lam announced that she would formally withdraw the extradition bill, and introduce measures such as bringing new members to the Independent Police Complaints Council, engaging in dialogue at a community level and inviting academics to evaluate the deep-rooted problems of Hong Kong.
 However, protesters and democrats had previously expressed that a partial concession would not be accepted and affirmed that all the five core demands must be answered.
 Lam's concession was also criticised as "too little, too late".
 After withdrawing the bill, Lam added that "stern law enforcement" would be used to stop the protesters.